sinclairzx81/appex/readme.md

 meta data for clients to consume.

 Appex also provides a dynamic compilation environment for typescript to aid in development.
-Appex will effeciently manage compilation in the background without the need to restart the web server, or use addition modules.
+Appex will effeciently manage compilation in the background without the need to restart the web server, or use additional modules.

 Appex is designed to operate as both a standalone web service solution or a compliment an existing applications written in frameworks such as express / connect.

-Appex makes writing http endpoints as easy as writing a functions.

 <a name="getting_started" />
 ## getting started